This post may contain affiliate links. Please read my disclosure policy.

 - They're simple enough that your kids can help!
 Obviously you'll have to saute the meat and do the shallow frying, but the kids can help peel the onion and garlic, add the cheese and roll up the flautas.
 Getting them involved in the process of making dinner means they're more likely to actually eat the dinner!

-- Don't overfill the flautas.
-1/2 cup of filling (including meat and cheese) is the sweet spot for stuffing the taco size flour tortillas.
+- Don't overfill the flautas. ½ cup of filling is the sweet spot for stuffing the flour tortillas.
 Anything more and they won't cook evenly in the shallow amount of oil.

 - Don't skip the creamy avocado sauce.
-This sauce is too good to miss guys.
+This sauce is too good to miss friends.
 And it's SO easy.
 Just throw the sauce ingredients in a food processor and you're done!

 - Sheet Pan Quesadillas